|

 like most people, you will likely say that you would refuse.
 Fair

 enough.
 But what would you really do?
-Well, if you are like most people,
+What would you actually do in

-the Christian martyrs to not betray their
+martyrs to not betray their Tradition—you

-Traditionyou would kill the
+would kill the man.

-Now, thats a shocking
+Now, that’s a shocking

 statement.
 But consider two important social-psychological scientists from